Tell me what generation you are from… And I’ll tell you which celebrity is with you

 “CENTENNIALS” OR GENERATION Z.

-It is a generation that, in fact, has had the internet as a learning and socialization tool from a very early age.
+It is a generation that, in fact, has had internet as a learning tool and socialization from very early ages.
 There is also a highly politicized majority, with a high exposure to information, with fleeting attention and dependence on the digital, but creative and with the ability to multitask.